6 Benefits of Open Access

 What are the benefits of Open Access?

-Here, we discuss 6 advantages of Open Access that highlight why there has been a global movement towards it.
+Here, we outline 6 advantages of Open Access that highlight why the global movement behind it keeps growing momentum.

 1. Copyright and licensing

-Often, research is made OA by Creative Commons (CC) licenses.
+Research is often made openly accessible and reusable by Creative Commons (CC) licenses.

 Creative Commons licenses fill the space between traditional copyright and the public domain.
-Creative Commons-licensed works can be copied, distributed, and elaborated on more easily, which is hugely beneficial to the production of knowledge.
+Creative Commons-licensed works can be copied, distributed, and elaborated on more easily, which is hugely beneficial to knowledge production and exchange.
 This is because they clearly define the rights of both the author and the user accessing the material.

 They let the author grant public permission to use their work under copyright law subject to the author’s preferred conditions.
 Also, from a reader’s perspective, they answer the question ‘What can I do with this work?’.
 Essentially, CC licences set the rules for the use of Open Access material.

-Your research can have a greater impact if there are no legal barriers to others drawing from it and including it in their research.
-Having such clarity will speed up the progress of science, likely leading to more innovation.
+Your research can have a greater impact if there are no legal barriers to others using it and citing it in their research.
+This clarity accelerates the progress of science, potentially leading to more innovation.

-If you want to learn more about Open Access copyright and licensing, we have a full article exploring the topic.
+Click here if you want to learn more about Open Access copyright and Creative Commons licensing.

 2. Citation advantages